appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/ssl-configuration.md

 :::caution

-Self-hosted appcircle server does not support using a proxy, load balancer or some other external device to terminate SSL.
-You should do it inside appcircle instance with configuration told in below sections.
+Self-hosted Appcircle server does not support using a proxy, load balancer or some other external device to terminate SSL.
+You should do it inside Appcircle instance with configuration told in below sections.

 :::

 :::info

-For now, self-hosted appcircle server does not have Let’s Encrypt integration or an automated way of renewing certificates.
+For now, self-hosted Appcircle server does not have Let’s Encrypt integration or an automated way of renewing certificates.

 You should manage certificates from configuration file manually and renew them with same method when expired.